Aerobird98/pong/README.md

 ## How to build (...)

 - Clone or download this repository
-- zip all files & rename the zipped folder to a `.love` file extension (if you have löve2d installed, just double click to play)
+- zip all files & rename the zipped folder to a `.love` file extension (if you have löve2d installed, just double click to the `.love`  file to play)
 - Navigate to `> cd c:/pong` in the console
 - Please note,that you need [löve2d](https://love2d.org/) version `0.10.2.0`, as mentioned above
 - ...and run this command: `> copy /b love.exe + pong.love pong.exe`